Common year starting on Friday

+This is the one of two types of years overall where a rectangular February is possible, in places where Monday is considered to be the first day of the week.
+Common years starting on Thursday share this characteristic, when Sunday is considered to be the first day of the week.

+Additionally, this type of year has three months (February, March and November) beginning exactly on the first day of the week, in areas which Monday is considered the first day of the week.
+Leap years starting on Monday share this characteristic on the months of January, April and July.

+This year has two months (May and August) which begin on a weekend-day.
+Since at least one month begins on each day of the week in all years, this is the fewest possible number of months to begin on a weekend-day in a given year; this also occurs in a leap year starting on Friday, in which case the two months are May and October.

 Calendars

 This is the only year type where the nth "Doomsday" (this year Sunday) is not in ISO week n; it is in ISO week n-1.

 Applicable years

 Gregorian calendar

 In the (currently used) Gregorian calendar, alongside Sunday, Monday, Wednesday or Saturday, the fourteen types of year (seven common, seven leap) repeat in a 400-year cycle (20871 weeks).
 Forty-three common years per cycle or exactly 10.75% start on a Friday.
 The 28-year sub-cycle only spans across century years divisible by 400, e.g. 1600, 2000, and 2400.